-In the legal sphere, Hawaii has limited cruise operations as ships serving a multi-island itinerary must be U.S.-flagged vessels, constructed in the United States, owned by U.S. citizens and crewed by U.S. citizens and U.S. permanent residents, pursuant to the Merchant Marine Act of 1920, commonly referred to as the Jones Act.
-By flying under a U.S. flag, cruises typically are more expensive as the crew is unionized, resulting in a lower profit margin and making the market less desirable from a cruise operator perspective.
-In addition, new regulations, like the U.S. Environmental Protection Agency's Emissions Control Area (described in more detail below) are creating shifts in itineraries.
+In the legal sphere, Hawaii has somewhat limited cruise operations as most ships serving a multi-island itinerary are U.S.-flagged vessels, constructed in the United States, owned by U.S. citizens and crewed by U.S. citizens and U.S. permanent residents, pursuant to the Merchant Marine Act of 1920, commonly referred to as the Jones Act.
+Foreign flag vessels may serve a multi-island itinerary, but must include a foreign port in the itinerary.
+In addition, new regulations, like the North American Emissions Control Area (described in more detail below) are creating shifts in itineraries.

-A significant legal restriction impacting potential U.S./ Florida cruise itineraries is another federal mandate related to cabotage - the Passenger Vessel Services Act of 1886, which states that no foreign vessel shall transport passengers directly between ports or places in the United States, and carries a prohibitively significant per-passenger penalty of \$300.
-While a few cruise operators utilize U.S. flag vessels in specific markets, such as Hawaii, the overall market is clearly dominated by foreign-flag ships, which generally are not subject to U.S. labor laws and thus can yield significant greater profit margins for operators.
-The Passenger Vessel Services Act means, for example, that itineraries of foreign-flag vessels cannot incorporate direct routes between Florida ports, including the Port of Key West, as a port of call, unless a call at a foreign port comes in between.
+A significant legal restriction impacting potential U.S./ Florida cruise itineraries is another federal mandate related to cabotage - the Passenger Vessel Services Act of 1886, which imposes restrictions on foreignflagged passenger vessels.
+These vessels are allowed to make round trips to U.S. ports with calls at other U.S. ports as long as at least one foreign port is called.
+Passengers cannot embark or debark at a port of call, but must embark and debark at the port of origin.
+Violations of this statute carry a prohibitively significant per-passenger penalty of \$300.
+While a few cruise operators utilize U.S. flag vessels in specific markets, such as Alaska and Hawaii, the overall market is clearly dominated by foreign-flag ships.
+The PVSA has restrictions.